rri/dinky/src/docs/UserGuide.md

 You can export all of your data from the [profile](/profile) page.
 You'll be prompted for the download of a [JSON](https://www.json.org) file that includes all your data, **except** for any sensitive settings (such as credentials).
 You can import previously exported data from the same page.
 Any data you import will be merged into the existing data, overwriting existing entries (where they exist).

-For tasks and tags (but **not** notes), there's another way to bulk-import items.
-If you create a new task or tag, and copy-and-paste a newline-separated *list* of items into the input text area, it'll automatically create individual items, one per line.
-As an example, if you copy-and-paste the following list into the input text area for creating a new tag, you'll end up with three individual tags: `#home-improvement`, `#reading`, and `#action-item`.
+For tasks and topics (but **not** notes), there's another way to bulk-import items.
+If you create a new task or topic, and copy-and-paste a newline-separated *list* of items into the input text area, it'll automatically create individual items, one per line.
+As an example, if you copy-and-paste the following list into the input text area for creating a new topic, you'll end up with three individual topics: `#home-improvement`, `#reading`, and `#action-item`.

 ```
 home-improvement